seanmonstar/seanmonstar.github.io/_posts/tumblr/2023-01-18-hyper-ish-2022-in-review.md

 I’ll likely be focused at the top of that list, but would welcome anyone interested jumping into an issue (or discussing on [Discord](https://discord.gg/kkwpueZ) if you prefer).
 Really, the biggest success would be [empowering others](https://github.com/hyperium/hyper/blob/master/docs/GOVERNANCE.md) to be the leaders and owners on these things.
 Do you want to be one of them?

-* * *

-1.

-Sorry for the delay, illness struck right at the beginning of the year.&nbsp;[↩︎](#fnref:1)
+[^1]: Sorry for the delay, illness struck right at the beginning of the year.

-2.

-I wrote barely anything in 2021, 2020… actually for quite a few years.
+[^2]: I wrote barely anything in 2021, 2020… actually for quite a few years.
 I used to blog multiple times a month back in 2013, but kind of teetered off the following year.
 Anyways, I’m really liking it (again), so here’s to more!&nbsp;[↩︎](#fnref:2)